-- name of client - location of plant - serial number of reports with each sheet numbered - date of calibration, date of issue of report if different - name and signature of person carrying out calibration - name and signature of person accepting report for the Member - identification or serial number of equipment calibrated - confirmation that calibrations were carried out in accordance with the calibration organisation's procedures - a record of the full scale reading/capacity/scale divisions - a record for each increment of loading, the amount of load or weights applied, the scale reading and any error found (the error shall be reported as a percentage so that a comparison to the target can be made).
-On addition of materials, the scale reading and the calculated weight of those materials if scale errors exist - a statement that the required calibration standard was/was not met - the identification of the test equipment used - date of last calibration of the test equipment - authority carrying out the calibration of the test equipment - time of commencement and finish of calibration - observations made during the calibration in respect of matters which may affect the accuracy of the weighing equipment - any errors or corrective actions - results of loading checks on individual load cells - where appropriate seal numbers and/or event log numbers - where admixtures are metered results of no flow checks
+- name of client - location of plant - serial number of reports with each sheet numbered - date of calibration, date of issue of report if different - name and signature of person carrying out calibration - name and signature of person accepting report for the member - identification or serial number of equipment calibrated - confirmation that calibrations were carried out in accordance with the calibration organization's procedures - a record of the full scale reading/capacity/scale divisions - a record for each increment of loading, the amount of load or weights applied, the scale reading and any error found (the error shall be reported as a percentage so that a comparison to the target can be made).
+On addition of materials, the scale reading and the calculated weight of those materials if scale errors exist - a statement that the required calibration standard was/was not met - the identification of the test equipment used - date of last calibration of the test equipment - authority carrying out the calibration of the test equipment - time of commencement and finish of calibration - observations made during the calibration in respect of matters which may affect the accuracy of the weighing equipment - any errors or corrective action requirements shall be identified by means of an 'as found' report - results of loading checks on individual load cells - where appropriate seal numbers and/or event log numbers - where admixtures are metered results of no flow checks

-Note: Handwritten calibration reports should be legible.
+Note: Handwritten calibration reports shall be legible.